chasesagar/MERN-Social-Media/README.md

-# MERN Social-Media Application
-MERN (mongoDB, express, react, nodejs) based social media application which allow user to **add, delete, edit posts** in real time with easy to understand UI.
-See [demo](#demo)
+# MERN Social-Media ApplicationMERN (MongoDB, express, react, nodejs) based social media application that allows the user to add, delete, edit posts in real-time with easy to understand UI.
+See [Demo](#demo)

 ## About